ikim025/ucr-cs100/textbook/tools/git/advanced-git/README.md

    * [git stash](http://git-scm.com/docs/git-stash)

 #starting git

-We will be assuming that you have completed the git lab for this course, and you have some general knowledge about how git works.
+I will be assuming that you have completed the git lab for this course, and you have some general knowledge about how git works.
 You can use `git init`, `git pull`, `git push`, `git checkout`, `git branch`, and `git tag`.
 If you don't know, here is a basic rundown.